spacelift-io/user-documentation/docs/concepts/blueprint/README.md

   - id: description
     name: The description of the stack
     type: long_text
+  - id: connstring
+    name: Connection string to the database
+    type: secret
   - id: number_of_instances
     name: The number of instances
     type: number